Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Brands are already utilizing synthetic media in the form of virtual influencers, computer-generated characters that mimic human influencers on social media.

-Stars such as Lil Miquela have attracted huge follower counts and, with it, a host of leading brands eager to style them as they desire to advertise their products.
+Stars such as Lil Miquela have attracted huge follower counts and, with it, a host of leading brands eager to style them in digital fashion items to advertise their products.

 However, brands aren’t just partnering with established names.
 They’re also creating their own.
 Following the likes of Yoox and Prada, PrettyLittleThing is the latest to launch its own virtual influencer, ‘Virtual Girl,’ a virtual model that will advertise products across its sales channels.